gavinhoward/bc/README.md

 optimal Karatsuba number (see the [algorithms manual][7] for more information) for the machine that it is running on.

+The easiest way to run this script is with `make karatsuba`.

 If desired, maintainers can also skip running this script because there is a sane default for the Karatsuba number.